 Though having a goal or something to work towards is an excellent idea, when we expect perfection from ourselves or others we are often left disappointed.
 The reality is that striving for perfection holds us back.

-a) focus on high standards or achievement but never quite feel satisfied?
+a) Focus on high standards or achievements but never quite feel satisfied?

 So what do we do?

 The answer isn’t to be sloppy and lazy with work or to stop caring completely.
 We just want to find that space where perhaps we could do more, but that the results wouldn’t match the effort needed to get there.